Arvinth-Krishna/Reco-PC-Server/README.md

 	> Quits the specified application immediately or with a time delay in minutes.

 		e.g: !appquitter chrome 30

+### ★ Battery Report Generator

+* !batteryreport
+	> Generates a detailed battery report for your PC.

+		e.g: !batteryreport

 ### ★ Camera